stuliston/lastmanstand.in/README.md

 This app will naturally be quite seasonal and will if have short spurts of signups near the start of a season and slow drop offs until the end.
 This will make learning behaviours trickier than an app with constant use throughout a year.
 Longer term:
 * What could be done to keep people's attention?
 * What could be done to allow games to start part-way through the season?
+* How could we let users try the game at any time to get the feel for it?
+Trial season?

 ## USER STORIES

-* User can create and account with username and password
+* User can create an account with username and password
 * User can sign in with google
 * User can sign in with facebook
 * User can sign in with twitter